How to get a mortgage Approval in Principle in Ireland

 If you apply for an approval in principle from multiple lenders, they will each have to run a credit check - usually a hard search that shows on your credit report.

-Having lots of credit checks showing on your credit report in a short space of time can have a negative impact on your credit rating.
+Having lots of credit checks showing on your credit report in a short time can negatively impact your credit rating.
 This is because other lenders can see these checks have been made and will assume you’re struggling to get credit.

 If the credit check uses a soft search, it won’t show on your credit report or affect your credit score.